pucilpet/gatsby-blog-petteri/content/blog/business/hello-world---petteris-first-blog.md

 ### Building new chat experiences

 Lately I have been building multi-channel chat experiences - for the customer service team it's a must to have all the channels (Email, Chat, Facebook Messenger, SMS and WhatsApp) in the same portal.
 It is also important that the agents can easily find the customer data - and I have implemented a solution that queries for customer data from our Prestashop back end and provides it in the customer service portal instantly.
+This helps streamline the customer service process even further when the personnel don't have to jump between several systems.

 ### New builds with React (and GatsbyJS)

 I am also building some lightning fast Jamstack applications using React, GatsbyJS and `NextJS` to provide even better online experiences.
 For reference on the NextJS application please see [blog.hersecret.fi](https://blog.hersecret.fi).
 This blog is built on `GatsbyJS`.
+Our ecommerce site (<a href="https://www.hersecret.fi" target="blank">www.hersecret.fi</a>) is also running on a custom GatsbyJS build powered by <a href="https://blink-cart.com" target="blank">Blink-cart.com</a>.